 Then there’s the undisputable evidence from property portal giant Rightmove.
-The image above is their data from Christmas 2018.
+The image below is their data from Christmas 2018.

 As you can see there is a surge in page views by over 230% between Christmas Day and New Year’s Day.
 What this means is that if you wait to market your home until January, you have missed the boat.
 You need your property advertised ready for this increased traffic.